Boygioi15/KQ-Shop/README.md

 Main functionalities:

- - Authentication with social link to Google, Facebook
+ - Authentication using JWT with social link to Google, Facebook
  - Cart & Payment with Momo and PayOS
  - Chatbot for product suggestion